secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 ## Forms

+Use the instructions below with the documentation [here](https://internal.gitlab.com/handbook/marketing/marketing-ops-and-analytics/marketing-operations/operational-setup-marketo/).
 Nearly all the forms on our website (`about.gitlab.com`) are Marketo embedded forms.
 Marketing Operations is responsible for maintaining existing forms and creating any new forms.

 We primarily use Global forms, which means the form is used on multiple landing pages and the automation for the form is handled on the individual Marketo programs.
 If you need fields that are not avaiable on the global forms, you need to request a custom form.